javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 }
 ```

 These two ways to implement template for object creation have same idea.
-Result of both functions invocation will be an object containing propetry `name` and `sayHi()` method.
+Result of both functions invocation will be an object containing property `name` and `sayHi()` method.

 ...But in most cases `class` keyword is used, as it provides great syntax and many additional features.